ibm-cloud-docs/containers/ts-storage-vpc-block-api-key.md

 {: #vpc-block-api-key-reset-ts}
 {: support}

-**Infrastructure provider**:
-VPC
+[Virtual Private Cloud]{: tag-vpc}

 After you reset your API key, {{site.data.keyword.block_storage_is_short}} PVC creation fails with an IAM permission error.
 {: tsSymptoms}

-Resetting your API key means the credentials the {{site.data.keyword.block_storage_is_short}} cluster add-on uses to provision volumes are no longer valid.
+Resetting your API key means the credentials that the {{site.data.keyword.block_storage_is_short}} cluster add-on uses to provision volumes are no longer valid.
 After resetting your API key, you must reset the {{site.data.keyword.block_storage_is_short}} controller to use the latest API key for volume provisioning.
 {: tsCauses}

+## Resolving the issue
+{: #vpc-block-api-key-resolve}

 After resetting your API key, you must re-create the {{site.data.keyword.block_storage_is_short}} controller pod.
-To re-create the controller pod, delete it by running the following command:
 {: tsResolve}

 1. Get the {{site.data.keyword.block_storage_is_short}} controller pod name.